 The Mercury Prize nominated Sam Lee and driving force behind the eclectic, award-winning folk club The Nest Collective will explore the rich history of vernacular folk song in Hull City and District using a collection of songs from in and around the city.
 Through recorded testimonials that capture the current and historical oral traditions extant amongst the residents, Sam Lee creates a sonic triptych combining choral and arranged accompaniment to portrait the city and its ever changing character.

-Emily Hall – Witchsong

-Commissioned by Mahogany Opera Group

 Emily Hall New Commission – The Itch-Witch is a Snappy Opera (Commissioned by Mahogany Opera Group)